 A course that gives the student the opportunity for a meaningful career-related experience in a variety of organizational settings.
-This endeavor should provide the student a better understanding of business, specifically as it pertains to the students focused field of study.
-Prerequisite: Junior or Senior Standing
+This endeavor should provide the students with a better understanding of business, specifically as it pertains to the students focused field of study.
+Prerequisite: junior or senior standing